 - (3) Messrs.
-Frissora, Hession, Jenkin, Donovan and Ottolenghi received 2018 bonuses pursuant to the Senior Executive Incentive Plan in the amounts of \$3,840,000, \$610,000, \$927,740, \$610,000 and \$355,015, respectively. - (4) All Other Compensation includes perquisites and personal benefits, which may include executive security, personal aircraft usage, legal fee reimbursements, financial planning and Company lodging, and includes other compensation, which may include items such as health, life and disability insurance, and tax reimbursements based on taxable earnings for Company lodging and on premiums paid for life and disability insurance.
+Frissora, Hession, Jenkin, Donovan and Ottolenghi received 2018 bonuses pursuant to the Senior Executive Incentive Plan in the amounts of \$3,840,000, \$610,000, \$927,740, \$610,000 and \$355,015, respectively. - (4) All Other Compensation includes perquisites and personal benefits, which may include executive security, personal aircraft usage, usage of Company-owned or -leased facilities for food and beverage, hotel or entertainment experiences, legal fee reimbursements, financial planning and Company lodging, and includes other compensation, which may include items such as health, life and disability insurance, and tax reimbursements based on taxable earnings for Company lodging and on premiums paid for life and disability insurance.

-The table below details the amount of (i) the 401(k) employer match, (ii) the value of life and disability insurance premiums paid by the Company for coverage in excess of the nondiscriminatory group insurance generally available to all salaried employees and (iii) any other perquisites to the extent that the amount of any individual item exceeds the greater of \$25,000 or 10% of the executive's total perquisites:
+The table below details the amount of (i) the 401(k) employer match paid in 2018, (ii) the value of life and disability insurance premiums paid by the Company for coverage in excess of the nondiscriminatory group insurance generally available to all salaried employees and (iii) any other perquisites to the extent that the amount of any individual item exceeds the greater of \$25,000 or 10% of the executive's total perquisites:

 2018

-NAME 401(K) EMPLOYER MATCH (\$) COST OF LIFE AND DISABILITY INSURANCE (\$) ALLOCATED AMOUNT FOR AIRCRAFT USAGE (\$) LEGAL FEE REIMBURSEMENTS (\$)
+401(K) COST OF LIFE ALLOCATED

+EMPLOYER AND DISABILITY AMOUNT FOR LEGAL FEE

+MATCH INSURANCE AIRCRAFT USAGE REIMBURSEMENTS OTHER

+NAME (\$) (\$) (\$) (\$) (\$)

-Mark Frissora 4,625 200,000 102,808
+Mark Frissora 4,625 200,000 102,808 51,867

 Eric Hession 4,625

 Thomas Jenkin 2,775

 Robert Morse 4,625

 Timothy Donovan 3,469

 Les Ottolenghi 4,625

-Mr. Frissora is allocated up to \$200,000 for per fiscal year for personal use of Company aircraft, which is calculated based on the incremental cost to us of fuel, trip-related maintenance, crew travel expenses, on-board catering, landing fees, trip-related hangar/parking costs and other miscellaneous variable costs.
+Mr. Frissora is allocated up to \$200,000 per fiscal year for personal use of Company aircraft, which is calculated based on the incremental cost to us of fuel, trip-related maintenance, crew travel expenses, on-board catering, landing fees, trip-related hangar/parking costs and other miscellaneous variable costs.
 Since our aircraft are used primarily for business travel, we do not include the fixed costs that do not change based on usage, such as pilots' salaries, depreciation of the purchase costs of our aircraft and the cost of maintenance not specifically related to trips.
 The other named executive officers may also access Company aircraft for personal purposes at their own personal expense.